dunkel-Stern/photoshop-color-unmix/README.md

 - if a shadow contains a light color tint from the original background
 - and you place the result on a background darker than that tint

-the shadow may turn into an unnatural light cast or glow instead of looking physically correct.
+the shadow may turn into an unnatural light cast instead of looking physically correct.

 For this reason, the plugin works best when: